snugel/cas-offinder/README.md

 Cas-OFFinder is OpenCL based, ultrafast and versatile program that searches for potential off-target sites of CRISPR/Cas-derived RNA-guided endonucleases (RGEN).

-Cas-OFFinder is not limited by the number of mismatches and allows variations in protospacer-adjacent motif (PAM) sequences recognized by Cas9, the essential protein com-ponent in RGENs.
+Cas-OFFinder is not limited by the number of mismatches and allows variations in protospacer-adjacent motif (PAM) sequences recognized by Cas9, the essential protein component in RGENs.

 Requires an OpenCL device to run properly.